By Dr. Paul Jerard, E-RYT 500, YACEP

 By Mark Stephens

-See our testimonials to find out what our graduates have to say about our selection of Yoga instructor certification courses.
+See our testimonials to find out what our graduates have to say about our Yoga instructor certification courses selection.
 Of course, you may also want to go green with intensive courses.

 How do we begin teaching Yoga students about attachment?
 According to the Buddha, attachment is one of the primary causes of human suffering.
 Attachment can come in many forms.
-We can be attached to romantic partners, to a Guru, Yoga teacher, and even to our own internal image of ourselves.
-The level and depth of our attachment is like an intricate spider’s web.
+We can be attached to romantic partners, Guru, a Yoga teacher, and even to our internal image of ourselves.
+The level and depth of our attachment are like an intricate spider’s web.
 Attachment is an important concept in Yoga.
 It refers to the idea that we are attached to things in our lives that we may not even realize.

-As the cherished internal image, dream of the perfect career, spiritual teacher, or romantic partner fades into the distance, depression and despair may rapidly ensue.
+As the cherished internal image, dream of the perfect career, spiritual teacher, or romantic partner fades into the distance, depression, and despair may rapidly ensue.
 By offering your Yoga students some of the timeless wisdom of the Yoga Sutras and other classic spiritual texts during class, you will help to enable them to sail through the shifting tides of their lives with less anguish.
 A yoga instructor certification can help set you apart in your practice and lifestyle.
 It shows that you have undergone the necessary training to be a safe and effective yoga instructor.
 The internal image of a yoga instructor is someone calm, collected, and knowledgeable.
 They have a deep understanding of the human body and how it works.
 They know how to properly align the body and use props when needed.

 This is one of the critical inner practices of Yoga.
 According to the Bhagavad Gita, one of the antidotes to attachment is generosity.
-If we pause to contemplate our attachment to objects, goals or other people, it makes common sense that expanding our inner state or bhav through the practice of generosity will ease the bonds of attachment.
+If we pause to contemplate our attachment to objects, goals, or other people, it makes common sense that expanding our inner state or “bhav” through the practice of generosity will ease the bonds of attachment.
 One of the best things about being a yoga instructor is the opportunity to help people grow in their practice.
 This is especially true when it comes to teaching beginners.
 When you see someone new come to class, it’s an opportunity to be generous with your time and attention.
 Helping them feel comfortable and supported can make all the difference in their experience.
 It’s a chance to give back to the yoga community and help create a space where people can feel welcome and find peace.

 Stages of Personal Growth

-For example, if you have a student in your class who is a solid intermediate Yoga practitioner and wants to take a yoga instructor certification course, you may have to gently persuade your student that he or she needs some more practice before engaging in an advanced training program.
-This may be quite easy, understandable and come as no surprise to your student.
+For example, suppose you have a student in your class who is a solid intermediate Yoga practitioner and wants to take a yoga instructor certification course.
+In that case, you may have to gently persuade your student that he or she needs some more practice before engaging in an advanced training program.
+This may be quite easy, understandable, and come as no surprise to your student.
 There are many reasons why people choose to get certified as yoga instructors.
 For some, it is a way to deepen their practice and understanding of yoga.
 For others, it is a way to share their love of yoga with others and help them improve their practice.

 Generosity of Spirit

-In this case, recommending that your student be generous with time, by allowing his or her practice to deepen and expand at a natural pace, will help to alleviate the suffering of being overly attached to signing up for an advanced level Yoga teacher training program, right now!
+In this case, recommending that your student be generous with time by allowing his or her practice to deepen and expand naturally will help alleviate the suffering of being overly attached to signing up for an advanced level Yoga teacher training program right now!
 Truly speaking, the root antidote to attachment begins with a sense of ease and generosity towards ourselves as Yoga practitioners in all areas of our lives.
 Practicing this sense of ease and generosity of spirit with ourselves can help to loosen the bonds of attachment, ease suffering and fill our hearts with joy and unconditional love.
-With that said, teaching Yoga students may be the most rewarding work.
+That said, teaching Yoga students is the most rewarding work.
 A key component to being a successful yoga instructor is the generosity of spirit.
 This means you must be willing to give yourself fully to your students.
 You should be patient, kind, and helpful.
 You should also be able to create a safe and supportive environment for your students.

 © Copyright – Virginia Iversen / Aura Wellness Center – Publications Division